human-nature-lab/breadboard/CONTRIBUTING.md

 ### Environment setup
 Breadboard works with Java 7+.
 Make sure the Java SDK is installed before beginning development.
 Also, [SBT 0.13.x](https://github.com/sbt/sbt/releases/tag/v0.13.17) must be used in development for now.
-If using multiple Java installations, you can specify the correct java version for SBT (1.7 or 1.8) by adding `-java-home <path-to-java-home>` to the sbt commands used below.
+Add a .env file to set environment variables (AMT keys, JAVA_HOME, etc) and start with the `./start-dev.sh` script.
+If using multiple Java installations, make sure you point JAVA_HOME to 1.8 or 1.7.

 - `cd frontend`
 - `npm install`